ericselin/dotfiles/README.md

 - `s`: Move rigt (`:` on QWERTY)

 These keys now have to be remapped.
 E.g. `vim` has the "next occurence" for search under `n`.
 This can be remapped as `l`, as in "look for more".

+`less` is remapped by creating a less key file and running `lesskey`.

 ## Software